-Pending Accounting Pronouncements:
+Adopted Accounting Pronouncements

-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+In June 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The main objective of ASU 2016-13 and related ASU updates is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 The amendments affect loans, debt securities, trade receivables, net investments in leases, off balance sheet credit exposures, reinsurance receivables, and any other financial assets not excluded from the scope that have the contractual right to receive cash.
-The amendments in ASU 2016-13 are effective for the System for fiscal years beginning after December 15, 2022.
-The System has not completed the process of evaluating the impact of ASU 2016-13 on its consolidated financial statements.
+This guidance is effective for fiscal years beginning after December 15, 2022.
+The adoption of this guidance did not materially impact the System's financial position or results of operation.